apollographql/apollo-client/docs/source/development-testing/static-typing.md

 </Query>
 ```

-Now the `<Query />` component render prop function arguments are typed.
-Since we are not mapping any props coming into our component, nor are we rewriting the props passed down, we only need to provide the shape of our data and the variables for full typing to work!
-Everything else is handled by React Apollo's robust type definitions.
+The above `<Query />` component's function arguments are typed.
+Since we aren't mapping any props coming into our component, nor are we rewriting the props passed down, we only need to provide the shape of our data and the variables for our typing to work!

-This approach is the exact same for the `<Query />`, `<Mutation />`, and `<Subscription />` components!
-Learn it once, and get the best types ever with Apollo.
+This approach works for both `<Mutation />` and `<Subscription />` components as well.

 ### Extending components

-In previous versions of React Apollo, render prop components (`Query`, `Mutation` and `Subscription`) could be extended to add additional type information:
+In previous versions of Apollo Client, render prop components (`Query`, `Mutation` and `Subscription`) could be extended to add additional type information:

 ```ts
 class SomeQuery extends Query<SomeData, SomeVariables> {}
 ```

-Since all class based render prop components have been converted to functional components, extending components in this manner is no longer possible.
-While we recommend switching over to use the new `useQuery`, `useMutation` and `useSubscription` hooks as soon as possible, if you're looking for a stop gap you can consider replacing your class with a wrapped and typed component:
+Now that class based render prop components have been converted to functional components, you can no longer extend components in this manner.
+While we recommend switching over to use the new `useQuery`, `useMutation` and `useSubscription` hooks as soon as possible, in the meantime you can replace your class with a wrapped and typed component:

 ```tsx
 export const SomeQuery = () => (